pmem/pmemkv/CONTRIBUTING.md

 There are several motivations to create a `pmemkv` storage engine:

-* Using a completely different implementation strategy than already exists
+* Using a new/different implementation strategy
-* Trying out a signifcant change to an existing engine without disruption
+* Trying out a signifcant change to an existing engine
-* Sharing an experimental engine that isn't even finished yet
+* Creating a new version of an existing engine with some tweaks

 Next we'll walk you through the steps of creating a new engine.